007codename/greeting-discord-bot/README.md

 ## 🧠 Notes
 - Make sure **"Server Members Intent"** is enabled in the [Discord Developer Portal](https://discord.com/developers/applications).
-- This bot currently stores data locally.
+- This bot currently stores data locally in json files.
 For multi-server or persistent tracking, connect to a real database.

 ---